Labrum Tear Treatment in Frisco & Dallas

 Shoulder instability occurs when the head of the upper arm bone slips repeatedly out of the shoulder socket.
 This can happen if the shoulder has been dislocated by sudden trauma or overuse of the shoulder joint, and never healed correctly.
 If this condition goes untreated, the shoulder can become even more loose, and more unstable.

-SPORT Orthopedics and Rehabilitation proudly employ renown sports medicine physicians in Frisco and Dallas, who treats hundreds of shoulder instability and labrum tears yearly.
+SPORT Orthopedics and Rehabilitation proudly employ renowned Dallas orthopedic specialists, who treats hundreds of shoulder instability and labrum tears yearly.
+We also perform a wide variety of shoulder surgeries, including torn rotator cuff surgery and Bankart repair.
 If you believe you have a shoulder injury, contact us at SPORT Orthopedic in Dallas, Texas.